Yes, it really is true.

-But mostly, they were amazed that we could move 35 students through several “stations” each day — and use the only computer in the classroom to produce printable books.
+Mostly, they were amazed that we could move 35 students through several stations each day—and use the only computer in the classroom to produce printable books.

-Shortly after that, I received funding to get internet in our classroom.
+Shortly afterward, I received funding to get internet in our classroom.
 For one computer.
 For 35 students to use.
 Yes, it was a hundred years ago.

 My son said, “I have a really good story in my head, but I can’t get all the words onto the paper.
 And I want my story to look like Don and Audrey Woods’ books, with the words being a small part of the page and the pictures filling up both pages.”

 So we began.
 He narrated.
 I typed.
 We read the story together, and he changed the parts that he thought needed work.
-He drew his illustrations out, and they indeed did cover both pages, while the text took up a small corner.
+He drew his illustrations, and they indeed covered both pages, while the text took up a small corner.